-HI-TEC is a national conference on advanced technological education where secondary and postsecondary educators, counselors, industry professionals, trade organizations, and technicians can update their knowledge and skills.
-Charged with Educating America’s Technical Workforce, the event focuses on the preparation needed by the existing and future workforce for companies in the high-tech sectors that drive our nation’s economy.
+Supported by the National Science Foundation's Advanced Technological Education (NSF ATE) program, HI-TEC is a national conference on advanced technological education where secondary and postsecondary educators, counselors, industry professionals, trade organizations, and technicians can update their knowledge and skills.
+Charged with educating America’s technical workforce, the event focuses on the preparation needed by the existing and future workforce for companies in the high-tech sectors that drive our nation’s economy.

-HI-TEC will uniquely explore the convergence of scientific disciplines and technologies including:
+HI-TEC explores the convergence of scientific disciplines and technologies including:

-Attendees have the option to choose from approximately 15 preconference workshops and industry site tours during the first 2 days, followed by the 2-day main conference featuring keynote speakers and 60+ breakout sessions.
-There will also be an awards luncheon and Technology Showcase with an exhibitor reception, door prizes, and more!
+Attendees have the option to choose from approximately 15 preconference workshops and industry site tours during the first two days, followed by the two-day main conference featuring keynote speakers and 60+ breakout sessions.
+There will also be an awards luncheon and an exhibit hall with an exhibitor reception and more!

 HI-TEC is produced by the National Science Foundation Advanced Technological Education (NSF ATE) community.
 HI-TEC producers are prominently featured at the conference.
 HI-TEC is supported by the National Science Foundation and contributions from corporate and industry partners.